-Q. Which airport should I fly into on the South India tour?
+Q. Which airport should I fly into for the Gujarat tour?

 Q. Will bottled water be readily available?